evgeny-kirichuk/books-shop/README.md

 # Running applications:

-## To run local development environment use:
+## To run a local development environment, use:

 ```
 npm run dev
 ```

-This command will run both the front-end and the back-end dev servers concurently from one terminal.
+This command will run both the front-end and the back-end development servers concurrently from one terminal.
+Open http://localhost:3300 to use the application.
 <br/>

-## To run local production environment use:
+## To run a local production environment, use:

 ```
 npm run build:client